p52l57/olis-eval-demo/README.md

 Note the legislator report with rudimentary filter.

-Click on the "Bills" table and click the "Add Bill" button to add a bill.
+Click on the "Bills" tab and click the "Add Bill" button to add a bill.

 Note the bills report.